peerhaven/peerhaven/CONTRIBUTING.md

 As your commits are signed with your GPG key, this addition counts as an electronic signature.
 Do not alter the lines of other signees.

-## Code style
+## Coding style guides

-Whenever you commit with `yarn run cz` the styles are automatically checked, but you can also check your files manually (from project root directory).
+Whenever you commit with `yarn run cz` the styles are automatically checked, but you can also check your files manually with the respective linter (from project root directory) – HTML being an exception.
+Refer to our existing files to see how the styles are applied in practice.

+- **HTML**
+  See separate document for [HTML style guide](style-guides/html.md).
+  A linter is not being used.

 - **JavaScript**
   We use [semistandard](https://github.com/standard/semistandard) which is based on [standard](https://github.com/standard/standard/blob/master/docs/RULES-en.md) and adds semicolons to the rules.
   Check manually with `yarn run js-lint`.

 - **Markdown**
-  See separate document for [Markdown code style rules](codestyle/markdown.md).
+  See separate document for [Markdown style guide](style-guides/markdown.md).
   Check manually with `yarn run md-lint`.

 ## Integrating changes